FishHawk/FezDot/README.md

-# Dot
+# FezDot

 ## Description

-Dot is a a rotating translucent four-dimensional hypercube, inspired by the [character](https://fez.fandom.com/wiki/Dot) of the same name in the game FEZ.
+FezDot is a rotating translucent four-dimensional hypercube, inspired by the [character](https://fez.fandom.com/wiki/Dot) of the same name in the game FEZ.

 ## Screenshots